 This is not how heroes are honed, this is how you get PTSD and I’ve never seen a male character go through this amount of agony.
 And then there’s the rape scene.

 Early on Lara gets trapped by a Solarii who forces himself on her.
-There’s three unforgivable elements to this.
+The scene tells you Lara is in serious danger and I have no problem with it, this is a plausible situation for Lara to be in.
+But there’s three unforgivable elements to this.
 First, we’re active in the scene; I am playing at resisting rape.
-Second, this is a survival shooter, we as gamers know what needs to be done; Jason in Far Cry 3 goes through the same narrative as this, and he didn’t need a sexual assault to justify killing.
-Still, the scene tells you Lara is in serious danger and I have no problem with it for that reason; but the third problem is what comes after – nothing.
+Second, this is a survival shooter, we know what needs to be done without such an extreme motivator; Jason in Far Cry 3 goes through the same narrative as this, and he didn’t need a sexual assault to justify killing.
+But the third problem is what comes after the assault – nothing.
 Literally we’re just into standard survival shooter mode.
 That’s what I find unforgiveable.
 Without any repercussions, impact, discussion or provocation, it’s as cynical as any other contentious representation of women in gaming.

-TR's writer was quoted as saying “(she) has to deal with it, but her character is not changed because of it." but then went on to say "(it) has more power for players that feel they are that character, because it is uncomfortable.
+TR's writer was quoted as saying “(Lara) has to deal with it, but her character is not changed because of it" - so why are we doing it if there's no character impact?
+Then they went on to say "(it) has more power for players that feel they are that character, because it is uncomfortable.
 It should be uncomfortable." – you’re making me uncomfortable.
 Lara shrugs it off but we don’t?!
 You made us participate in it and that's a good thing, but the game's dismissal of it means we can't explore that discomfort so there is no other way to take it other than lazy sensationalist writing and a risible attempt to be 'mature'.
 All we can do is be uncomfortable with the game, rather than the moment.

 Eventually, as the media storm grew, the writer came up with "you could probably see worse in a soap opera."
 We’ve seen worse?
 Really?!
 That's your defence of a rape scene?
 You’re making it worse.
-It’s true that a rape doesn’t actually occur but Lara’s cornered, the guy previously got touchy-feely and it’s obvious what’s on his mind.
-He kills Lara if you fail, but that’s because she was resisting the attempt.
+It’s true that a rape doesn’t actually occur but Lara’s cornered, the guy got touchy-feely and it’s obvious what’s on his mind.
+He kills Lara if you fail, but that’s because she was resisting the attempt, if she hadn't we all know what was going to occur.
 Reading the writer's defences only seems to suggest she never actually played the game, just provided a narrative.
 If she had, she would see it the way we do.

 It’s also all-so-serious.
 Lara never shows that thrill-seeking attitude, never realises she’s good at this; if this really happened to her, she’d never leave Croft Manor again yet the ending implies this experience inspired her.
 To do what?
 Her next adventure will be set in a therapist’s office.
 This is what made Lara the Tomb Raider?